 A father of six children, Mr Ng holds a Bachelor of Science in Civil Engineering with First Class Honours from King’s College, London University, UK and two Master degrees from Massachusetts Institute of Technology, USA, a Master of Science in Technology & Policy, and a Master in City Planning.

 Mr Alwi Bin Abdul Hafiz

-An engineer by training, Mr Alwi Hafiz has been in professional services, consulting and IT for more than 25 years.
-A sustainability advisor to Golden Veroleum Liberia and Golden Agri Resources, Mr Alwi is concurrently a co-founder and partner of a startup focusing on data analytics and adaptive technologies applied to the education sector.
+An engineer by training, Mr Alwi Hafiz has been in professional services, consulting and IT for almost 30 years.
+Alwi is a founding partner of Rekanext Capital Planners and co-founder of a startup focusing on data analytics and adaptive technologies applied to the education sector.

-Active in industry and the community, Mr Alwi believes strongly in environmental, social and business sustainability, and has a passion for tapping on innovation and technology to make life better.
+Active in the industry and community, Alwi believes strongly in environmental, social and business sustainability and has a passion for tapping on innovation and technology to improve lives and livelihoods.

 Ms Janet Ang